jameszah/ESP32-CAM-Video-Recorder/README.md

 # ESP32-CAM-Video-Recorder
-Video Recorder for ESP32-CAM with http server for config and ftp server to download video, creating mjpeg avi file on sd card
+Video Recorder for ESP32-CAM with http server for config and ftp server to download video

 TimeLapseAvi

   ESP32-CAM Video Recorder

-  This program records an AVI video on the SD Card of an ESP32-CAM.
+  This program records an MJPEG AVI video on the SD Card of an ESP32-CAM.

   by James Zahary July 20, 2019
      jamzah.plc@gmail.com